pdrummond/pauls-pokedex/README.md

 ## Paul's Pokedex

-To run locally:
+To run locally, first set-up the REST server:

 - clone repo and cd to root folder
 - `cd backend`
+- `python3 -m venv env`
+- `source env/bin/activate`
+- `pip install -r requirements.txt`
+- `python manage.py migrate`
 - `python manage.py seed`
 - `python manage.py runserver`

-- Open another terminal at root folder
+While server is running, open another terminal at root folder to start-up the
+frontend:

 - `cd frontend`
 - `yarn`
 - `yarn start`

-App should automatically open at `http://localhost:3000` and show first page of
+The Pokedex app should automatically open at `http://localhost:3000` and look like this:
-pokedex:

 ![App Screenshot](./docs/images/app-screenshot.png)

+**_NOTE: If you don't see this screen, make sure you ran the `seed` step above to populate the pokedex_**

 To run Cypress tests: